-Through the Ministry of Education, Culture, Research, and Technology, the government launched six modules in early 2023 to support the transition of preschool-primary schools.
-The module discussions cover: 1) The importance of strengthening the preschool-primary school transition; 2) Building a learning environment that supports the preschool-primary school transition; 3) Building numeracy literacy gradually from preschool-primary school; 4) Building foundational skills holistically and gradually from preschool-primary school; 5) Planning learning that reinforces the preschool-primary school transition; 6) Reporting the results of strengthening the preschool-primary school transition.
-Respondent teachers in this study believe the modules launched must be comprehensive.
+The government, through the Ministry of Education, Culture, Research, and Technology, launched six modules in early 2023 to support the preschool-primary school transition.
+The module discussions cover 1) The importance of strengthening the preschool-primary school transition; 2) Building a learning environment that supports the preschool-primary school transition; 3) Building numeracy literacy gradually from preschool-primary school; 4) Building foundational skills holistically and gradually from preschool-primary school; 5) Planning learning that reinforces the preschool-primary school transition; 6) Reporting the results of strengthening the preschool-primary school transition.
+Respondent teachers in this study believe that the launched modules are not yet comprehensive.
 Teachers still need to develop teaching materials without clear guidance.
-Therefore, teachers hope for massive socialization and comprehensive modules to facilitate the preschool-primary school transition process.
-This becomes a fundamental principle for the success of the preschool-primary school transition process, as Chouinard et al. (2010) stated: sharing responsibility for a successful transition among stakeholders through collaborative practices.
+Therefore, teachers hope for massive socialization and comprehensive modules to assist them in facilitating the preschool-primary school transition process.
+This becomes a key principle for the success of the preschool-primary school transition process, as stated by Chouinard et al. (2010): sharing responsibility for a successful transition among stakeholders through collaborative practices.